60 Hours of Strategy Classes with Practice

 The SAT has, over the years, undergone a lot of revisions and the current SAT includes three sections, each earning a maximum score of 800 and a minimum score of 200.
 The final SAT score that a test-taker gets is the sum of the scores of all three sections plus a percentile

-The three sections of the SAT are
+The two main sections of the SAT are

-1. Math
+1. Mathematics

-2. Critical Reading
+2. Reading and Writing

-The entire exam takes about four hours.
+The entire exam takes about 2 hours and 14 minutes.

 What is a good SAT score?